SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Malta.

+Here is how this works in practice.
 Marine and wildlife filming in Malta makes the most of the country's central Mediterranean position.
-Productions can capture loggerhead sea turtles on Maltese beaches, bottlenose dolphins offshore, blue rock thrushes (Malta's national bird), Mediterranean chameleons in protected areas, and major migratory bird flyways crossing the islands each spring and autumn.
-Iconic locations include the Blue Lagoon at Comino, Golden Bay, St. Peter's Pool and the Dwejra coast on Gozo.
+Productions can capture loggerhead sea turtles on Maltese beaches, bottlenose dolphins offshore, blue rock thrushes (Malta's national bird), Mediterranean chameleons in covered areas, and major migratory bird flyways crossing the islands each spring and autumn.
+Iconic locations have the Blue Lagoon at Comino, Golden Bay, St. Peter's Pool and the Dwejra coast on Gozo.

-We work with experienced Maltese marine and wildlife cinematographers and coordinate permits through the Malta Film Commission, the Superintendence of Cultural Heritage and Transport Malta.
+Here is the short of it.
+We work with skilled Maltese marine and wildlife cinematographers and set up permits through the Malta Film Commission, the Superintendence of Cultural Heritage and Transport Malta.
 Our team handles vessel access around Comino, Gozo and the main island, dive operators for Mediterranean reef and wreck sites, and the iconic Malta Film Studios water tanks—one of the largest in Europe—for controlled marine shoots.

 Capabilities